Short definition

 What is the difference between social listening and social monitoring?

-Social monitoring records mentions and basic metrics.
-Social listening interprets that conversation: it identifies topics, actors, motivations, and context.
-Monitoring delivers a dashboard; listening delivers a reading you can act on to decide.
+Social monitoring records mentions and surface metrics.
+Social listening interprets the conversation: the topics, the actors, the motivations, the context behind it.
+Monitoring hands you a dashboard.
+Listening hands you a reading you can act on.
+One counts.
+The other concludes.

 Is social listening useful for C-level?

-Yes, when the output is designed as a decision input and not as an operational report.
-For C-level, what matters is not the volume of mentions but the reading: what is happening in the category, what risk is emerging, what opportunity is opening up.
-A dashboard does not answer those questions; an analysis does.
+Yes, when the output is built as a decision input rather than an operational report.
+At the C-level, mention volume is noise.
+The reading is the value: what is moving in the category, what risk is forming, what opportunity is opening.
+A dashboard cannot answer those questions.
+A senior analyst can.

 Is it the same as market research?

-No. Market research works with scheduled samples (surveys, focus groups, panels).
-Social listening works with spontaneous conversation, in real time, without people knowing they are being listened to.
-They are complementary: research validates hypotheses with a controlled sample; listening detects what people think when no one is asking them.
+No. Market research works with prompted samples: surveys, focus groups, panels.
+Social listening works with spontaneous conversation, in real time, captured without anyone being asked.
+The two are complementary.
+Research validates a hypothesis with a controlled sample.
+Listening reveals what people actually think when no one is asking.

 Do I need a tool to do social listening?

-To capture data, yes.
-To turn that data into a decision, you need analytical judgment.
-In the Epical model the client operates no tool: the stack is operated by the team of analysts and the client receives the interpreted reading.
+To capture the data, yes.
+To turn that data into a decision, you need analytical judgment, and tools do not supply it.
+In the Epical model the client operates nothing: our 22 analysts run the stack and deliver the interpreted reading, not a login.
+You get the conclusion, not the homework.

-Epical is a B2B boutique for social listening and consumer intelligence, with a hub in Buenos Aires and LATAM coverage.
-22 specialists, proprietary AI trained on regional variants of Spanish and Brazilian Portuguese.
-The client licenses and operates no tool: the stack is operated by Epical and the deliverable is the interpreted reading, not a dashboard.
+Epical is an analyst-led social listening and consumer intelligence agency for Latin America and the US Hispanic market, with a hub in Buenos Aires and 12 markets in coverage.
+22 senior specialists.
+320M+ conversations a day.
+Proprietary AI trained on regional variants of Spanish and Brazilian Portuguese, not machine-translated noise.
+You license nothing and operate nothing: we run the stack and deliver the interpreted reading, not a dashboard.
+It is the model Fortune 500 brands trust to read the region.
 The definition ends where the decision begins.